ananya-singh-baghel/CovFind/README.md

 regularizer.
 The literature survey done above states that augmenting the dataset can increase the accuracy of the model by comparing the accuracy achieved before and after image augmentation.

+##RESULT

+ When we trained many models with our dataset for 11 epochs and batch size as 16, then we found that VGG19 and ResNet101V2 gave almost the same validation accuracy, but the validation loss for VGG19 was lower when compared to ResNet101V2